playermissile/dli_tutorial/index.rst

 player 3 is not, and all 4 players don't get the correct size until the 2nd scan line of the band.

-It's possible to imagine a scenerio where a scan line of a player is not visible at all.
+It's possible to imagine a scenario where a scan line of a player is not visible at all.
 For example, if player 3 above had been positioned very far to the right and ``HPOSP3`` was changed to move player 3 to the far left side, it could be possible that ANTIC has already drawn the left side of the screen but